Bed Bug Information

 - Small dots of blood on sheets and lighter fabrics

 - Shed bed bug skins

 - Bites in groups of 3 – known as “breakfast, lunch, and dinner.”

-Bed bugs have built up immunity over the years to various chemical solutions used for their extermination, but qualified > bed bug control experts can still find solutions to ensure your bed bug problem is resolved. > > Currently there are no effective strategies to kill bed bugs without professional treatment.
-However, if you believe you > have come into contact with bed bugs, place all of your clothes and items in a plastic bag and heat them for 30 minutes > in the dryer (provided the items can go in the heater).
-Bed bugs are sensitive to extreme temperatures. > > Need Help with Bed Bugs?
+Bed bugs have built up immunity over the years to various chemical solutions used for their extermination, but qualified bed bug control experts can still find solutions to ensure your bed bug problem is resolved.

+The only effective elimination strategy is to kill bed bugs with professional treatment.
+However, if you believe you have come into contact with bed bugs, place all of your clothes and items in a plastic bag and heat them for 30 minutes in the dryer (provided the items can go in the heater).
+Bed bugs are sensitive to extreme temperatures.

+Need Help with Bed Bugs?